greenmail-mail-test/greenmail/README.md

   For a tagged release and deployment to [Sonatype OpenSource Repository Hosting][ossrh_maven] and later syncing to [Maven Central][maven_repository_release], do

-  `mvn clean deploy -Prelease,release-ossrh`
+  `mvn clean deploy -Prelease,release-ossrh,docker`

 * Build and deploy a snapshot

   For a Maven Snapshot deployment to [Sonatype][maven_repository_snapshot], do

-  `mvn clean deploy -Prelease-ossrh`
+  `mvn clean deploy -Prelease-ossrh,docker`

 * Check [Sonar][sonar] report